 Canada Freight Rates

-Canadian truckload rates continued to recalibrate in May as post-tariff normalization set in and demand leveled across key lanes.
-Cross-border freight flows remain active but show early signs of softening, while domestic supply conditions are stabilizing after several months of capacity tightening.
-Below is the latest breakdown of spot rates across Canadian corridors.
+Canadian truckload rates continued to recalibrate in June, as post-tariff normalization settled in and broader freight demand remained tepid.
+Cross-border activity is holding steady, but early indicators point to softening volume trends, while domestic supply conditions are beginning to balance after earlier fleet contraction.
+Below is the latest breakdown of spot rates across key Canadian corridors.

 Spot Market Rates